 Within Google Drive, there’s a folder created automatically for you called Starred.
 Any documents you star will also show up here, in addition to the original folder it lives in.

 Working harder isn’t necessarily the same as working better.
-And when it comes to using online tools, that certainly isn’t the case.
+And when it comes to using online tools and productivity systems, that certainly isn’t the case.
 The best way to work better is to work smarter.
 The way to work smarter?
 We’ll show you in this section.